chebro/host-a-hack/README.md

 ## How we built it

-Our backend was purely written in golang as we wanted to explore a new language for this hackathon.
+Our back-end was purely written in Golang as we wanted to explore a new language for this hackathon.
 We use docker containers to host the projects submitted by our users.
-And all the port forwarding from the containers to the hosts is handled by Nginx.
+And all the port forwarding heavy lifting is handled by trusty old Nginx.

 Our idea was to make it extremely easy for a new user to jump in, so we create a fresh container for our users to hack away right as they visit our website.
-A project upload button dumps the project files directly into their freshly generated containers.
+A project upload button dumps the project files directly into their freshly generated containers and users can quickly get up and running by getting their unique personal demo URL.

+A container pool is maintained by the go program in the back-end to ensure minimum delay in acquiring a terminal for a new user.

+The front end is a static HTML page, we decided to keep it simple and clean and put majority of our focus in grabbing the user's attention with our web terminal.
+Javascript was used in the front-end to send the files in a zip format to the back-end.

 ## Challenges we ran into